Local descriptions of the heterotic SU(3) moduli space: Introduction

 \begin{remark} All our results require $\alpha'\neq 0$, which is the situation of primary significance in mathematics and physics.
 However, one is often interested in considering the limit as $\alpha'$ approaches zero, so it is important to be aware that certain parts of our work do not hold at the limit $\alpha'=0$.
 This may be significant for the intriguing problem of understanding the limiting behaviour of solutions to the heterotic $\SU(3)$ system as $\alpha'\to 0$. \end{remark}

 \textbf{Acknowledgements:} The authors would like to thank Luis Álvarez-Cónsul, Beatrice Chisamanga, Mario Garcia-Fernandez, Raul Gonzalez Molina, Jock McOrist, Javier José Murgas Ibarra, Sébastien Picard and Markus Upmeier for valuable discussions.
 We particularly thank Javier José Murgas Ibarra for valuable insights into defining the notion of \v{C}ech cohomology considered in this paper.

-HdL was supported by the São Paulo Research Foundation (Fapesp) {[2020/15525-5, 2021/11442-0, 2021/11467-3]}.
-JDL was partially supported by the Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics (\#724071 Jason Lotay).
-HSE was supported by the Fapesp \mbox{[2021/04065-6]} \emph{BRIDGES collaboration} and a Brazilian National Council for Scientific and Technological Development (CNPq) Productivity Grant level 1D \mbox{[311128/2020-3]}.

-JDL and HSE benefited from a Newton Mobility bilateral collaboration (2019-2023), granted by the UK Royal Society [NMG$\backslash$R1$\backslash$191068].
-During the final stages of this project, JDL was a Simons Visiting Professor for the Fall 2024 semester at SLMath (formerly MSRI) in Berkeley, California, which is supported by the National Science Foundation (Grant No.~DMS-1928930).
-ES would like to thank the mathematical research institute MATRIX in Australia, where part of this research was performed, for a lively and rewarding research environment.
+ES would like to thank the mathematical research institute MATRIX in Australia, where part of this research was performed, for a lively and rewarding environment.